-Medical Xpress is a recommended source of brief news updates on the latest happenings in health research and policy.
+Medical Xpress publishes brief news updates on the latest happenings in health research and policy.
 The website allows searches by individual topic or condition for those interested in a specific subject.
 Each article on Medical Xpress includes the original scientific source.
 This site is a recommended a place to browse for some of the recent advances in medical science, but readers should be aware of the possibility that data may be misinterpreted.

 Users can navigate by two dropdown menus at the top of the page for "Topics" and "Conditions," many of the items in "Topics" are actually conditions.
 Articles are ordered by most recent and categorized with helpful headings like "Neuroscience".
 When clicked, these headings return articles from that specific category.
 The site's search bar is robust and allows users to filter results in several ways.
 Some of the content requires subscription, which also reduces the volume of advertising.

 Busy homepage with dozens and dozens of news stories isn't very appealing.
 Advertisements mingle with featured stories, occasionally leading the visitor to click on irrelevant material.
 Every article features an image, but they are stock-quality and not necessarily related to the article's subject.

 Articles on Medical Xpress are basic summaries of news releases and scientific studies that are published throughout the day, but are usually brief and lack the detail to adequately depict the significance of the study.
 This website certainly brings users the most current breakthroughs and developments within health research, however authors rarely look at similar articles or consult outside expert to place study conclusions in context.
 Unfortunately, there's no guarantee the original sources are summarized correctly, or that the original sources are worth summarizing.

 Up-to-date information sorted by date, popularity, topic, or condition